mboeck11/BTSM/README.md

 ## Usage

 This package focuses on multivariate time series models estimated in a Bayesian fashion.
+The table below summarises available estimation function for different models and which tool functions are available for each model.

 | Model                                                 | Estimation  | IRFs | Predictions | FEVD | HD  |
 |-------------------------------------------------------|-------------|------|-------------|------|-----|